Legislation came into force on 1 August 2008 regulating the introduction (i.e. stocking) of all species of freshwater fish within Scotland.

 It is an offence for any person intentionally to stock any live fish or spawn into inland waters, or possess such with the intention of stocking, without previous written agreement of the appropriate authority:

-Under the Wildlife and Countryside Act 1981 it is also an offence to release fish out-with their native range and to keep certain species of invasive non-native fish species.
-Scottish Natural Heritage (SNH) are the licensing authority in this respect.
-If an application for consent to stock fish could also result in one or both of the above offences, Marine Scotland may forward that application to SNH for their consideration as licensing authority in this respect.
+Under the Wildlife and Countryside Act 1981 it is also an offence to release fish outside their native range and to keep certain species of invasive non-native fish species.
+Scottish Natural Heritage (SNH) is the licensing authority in this respect.
+If an application for consent to stock fish could also result in one or both of the above offences, Marine Scotland may forward that application to SNH for its consideration as licensing authority in this respect.
 There is no need to apply separately to SNH for a licence.
-Further information on SNH licensing requirements is available at: http://www.snh.gov.uk/protecting-scotlands-nature/nonnative-species/native-range/fish/
+Further information on SNH licensing requirements is available here.

-Application to introduce fish, fry or ova - forms and guidance are here:
+Application to introduce fish, fry or ova - forms and guidance are available here:

 Applications can be printed and completed manually before being submitted to Marine Scotland.